john-friedman/SEC-Parsers/readme.md

 * add download for normal branch from pypi, and experimental from pypitest

 ## Future
+* metadata - e.g. <metadata><cik><company_name> etc at base of root. also add tag for document
 * more options for parsing, 10Q, etc
 * tools to help check if html parsed to xml correctly.
 (Maybe some side by side flask interface?)
 * host parsed 10k xml files (~3000 companies, ~25 years, <50gb) online for download

 ## Notes:
 * Last update to main branch was very WIP with beginner mistakes (never wrote a python package before).
 I've now settled on a more concrete structure.

+## Statistics
+Statistics are likely better than they look.
+Small / weird companies are less likely to parse - make this section generate automatically from tests

+Table of Contents Parsing:
+* 79.7% parsed
+* 14.4% had an issue that can be resolved
+* 3% were not parsed has table without links is not supported yet
+* remainder unclear

+Conversion to xml:
+* 93.1% parsed succesfully
+* 6.9% had an issue

+Total parse rate is 74%.

+Last test run on 1039 10-Ks on June 27 2024.

 # Subsection Parsing
 * read 10 filings to get ideas.